 Users of the Nation’s Largest Mobile Broadband Network Now Have the Power of Significantly Faster Upload Speeds and a More Robust Experience

-The industry’s largest mobile broadband network allows customers in the Cincinnati and Dayton markets to experience significantly faster average upload speeds of 350-500 Kbps (compared with 50-70 Kbps on current EV-DO networks) and average download speeds of 600 Kbps-1.4 Mbps (from 400-700 Kbps).
+The industry’s largest mobile broadband network allows customers in the Charlotte market to experience significantly faster average upload speeds of 350-500 Kbps (compared with 50-70 Kbps on current EV-DO networks) and average download speeds of 600 Kbps-1.4 Mbps (from 400-700 Kbps).
 Sprint’s upgraded mobile broadband network was awarded the coveted PC Magazine Editors’ Choice Award selected by a panel of PC Magazine editors, and leading industry experts.

-"Sprint customers in Cincinnati and Dayton can now take advantage of the largest mobile broadband network to send and receive information at even faster speeds," said Kevin Gleason, Sprint area vice president of Sales.
+"Sprint customers in Charlotte can now take advantage of the largest mobile broadband network to send and receive information at even faster speeds," said Craven Shumaker, Sprint area vice president of sales.
 "This leading technology gives our customers the powerful combination of mobility and speed to send and receive information so they can manage their business and personal lives while on the go."

-Upgraded EV-DO Revision A coverage will be available throughout most of the Greater Cincinnati/Dayton area including:
+Upgraded EV-DO Revision A coverage will be available throughout most of the metropolitan Charlotte area including:

-Currently, Sprint provides mobile broadband services throughout Ohio including in and around Columbus, Cleveland, Akron, Toledo and many areas in between.
+Currently, Sprint provides mobile broadband services throughout North Carolina including in and around Winston Salem, Greensboro, Raleigh, Durham, Fayetteville and many areas in between.
 The upgrade to the faster technology is part of Sprint’s ongoing investment in its wireless and wireline networks nationwide.
-Last year, Sprint spent more than $32 million in Cincinnati and $7 billion nationally to improve its networks.
+Last year, Sprint spent more than $39 million in Charlotte and $7 billion nationally to improve its networks.

 The Sprint Mobile Broadband Network is the nation’s largest mobile broadband network, reaching more than 209 million people nationwide in more than 10,600 communities as well as 1010 airports.
 Sprint will continue to upgrade its mobile broadband network to the faster EV-DO Revision A technology for the rest of 2007 which will further drive Sprint’s wireless data leadership as customers will be able to use the upgraded network to utilize applications such as all IP video telephony, high-performance push-to-talk (walkie-talkie service), multi-user video conferencing, real-time gaming and video streaming as they become available.